msvalina/msvalina.github.io/content/behavior-and-environment.rst

    :alt: Meme - Well... thank you captain obvious

-Lets take for example donating to your favorite charity.
+Let's take for example donating to your favorite charity.
 If somebody asks you to donate 1000$, and you don't have that money with you or it is too much for you.
 Your Ability will be very low and if you don't have huge Motivation you wont do that Behavior.
 But if they ask for 10$ and you want to do it, and you